in28minutes/jpa-with-hibernate/notes.md

 - Transactions have importance even within read-only context - like specifying a database isolation-level.
 We strongly recommend that all database operations occur within the scope of some transaction.

 ## Performance Tuning
-- Check Stats in atleast one environment
+- Zero Performance Tuning without Statistics.
+Check Stats in atleast one environment
 - Do not use JPA/Hibernate for Database intensive Batch Operations - Use Stored Procedures
 - Add the right indexes on the database - Execution Plan
 - Use Appropriate Caching